Cardiology | by Dr. Ashok B Malpani | Published on 15/03/2023

 Quit smoking- If you smoke regularly, then it can put you at a high risk of atrial fibrillation, so you must ensure quitting it as soon as possible.

 Heart palpitations are one of the most common conditions these days.
 Usually, they aren’t harmful and don’t need immediate medical attention.
 However, in certain cases, they are an indication of a serious heart condition.
 It is important to consult your doctor if you have an underlying heart condition about your palpitations.
 If you aren’t certain about your heart condition, but your palpitations are increasing or occurring frequently, consult your doctor for an appropriate diagnosis.
-You can get in touch with BM Birla Heart Research Centre, the only cardiology hospital in the eastern region.
+You can get in touch with a cardiologist expert in Kolkata at the BM Birla Heart Research Centre, the only cardiology hospital in the eastern region.
 We have a team of experienced and professional cardiologists and other healthcare team members who will ensure diagnosing the condition and recommending the heart palpitations treatment that’s suitable for you.

 Yes, acid reflux can lead to causing air to become stuck in your oesophagus.
 It causes anxiety and causes a burst of heart palpitations.